Alex Lee Selected as 2024 NAVFAC Project Manager of the Year

-Alex Lee, Project Manager was selected as 2024 NAVFAC Project Manager of the Year
+Rear Adm.
+Dean VanderLey, commander, Naval Facilities Engineering Systems Command (NAVFAC) announced Alexander Lee as the 2024 NAVFAC Project Manager of the Year Jan.
+30.

+“His leadership, expertise, and dedication have had a direct and positive impact on NAVFAC and its project management community,” said VanderLey.

+Lee has managed a portfolio of projects valuing more than $1.2 billion during the last three years, to include NAVSEA’s Headquarters in support of the Australia, U.K. and U.S. program, the renovation of Walter Reed National Military Medical Center and the water treatment plant at [Marine Corps Base] Quantico.
+He is currently the PM for a historic building renovation project in support of the Washington Navy Yard Land Exchange Agreement.

 |Date Taken: